wyatt8740/idb/README.md

 typically.
 You can also run `usbmuxd -f` to get messages in the foreground for diagnostics.

+`idb list` runs the libimobiledevice `idevicels` command, if available, to enumerate devices.
+You could also try running `idevicels` manually to see what it has to say.
+Typically `usbmuxd -f` offers more useful information, though.

 ### Notes/Miscellania

 This script currently has several features that aren't advertised above in this